 Clocks go back for Swedish winter time

-The time change will occur at 3am when the clock are reset to 2am giving Swedes an extra hour in bed on Sunday.
+The time change occured at 3am when the clocks were reset to 2am.

 Winter time, know as "normal time," has been around since 1870 which makes the days shorter in the run up to winter solstice on December 21st.